-The award aims to recognise and celebrate teaching excellence and will elevate the voice of first year undergraduate students by giving them the opportunity to vote to identify and celebrate the teacher that has inspired them the most.
+In addition to recognising and celebrating teaching excellence, the award elevates the voice of first year undergraduate students, giving them the opportunity to vote for the teacher that has inspired them the most.

-The award recipient will receive a $3,000 cash prize and certificate, to be presented at an awards lunch hosted by KPMG with senior representatives from KPMG and UNSW, leading industry representatives from the recipient’s discipline field and representation from the students that made the nomination.
+In its third year, the award recipient will receive a $3,000 cash prize and certificate, to be presented at an awards lunch hosted by KPMG with senior representatives from KPMG and UNSW, leading industry representatives from the recipient’s discipline field and representation from the students who made the nomination.

 In addition, KPMG will also determine with the award recipient whether access to the firm’s innovation experts and facilities (e.g. Innovation Lab, Insights Centre) will add value to the educational experience they are creating.

-All 2018 UNSW students enrolled in a first year undergraduate program are invited to vote to determine the recipient of The KPMG Inspired Teaching Award for Inspiring Teaching in a First Year Undergraduate Program’.
+All 2019 UNSW students enrolled in a first year undergraduate program will be invited to vote to determine the recipient of The 2019 KPMG Inspiring Teacher Award in a First Year Undergraduate Program.

 The Office of the Pro Vice-Chancellor (Education) and KPMG are thrilled to announce that Dr Jennifer Schulz Moore from UNSW Law has won the 2018 KPMG Inspiring Teaching Award in a First Year Undergraduate Program.